May 22, 2024

 3. Social security numbers.
 A SSN number can be used to steal the social security benefits of other people.
 They can also be used to obtain sensitive documents, take out loans or apply for credit cards.
 Cybercriminals used a fake Citibank website to steal debit cards and SSN in order to access bank accounts.

-4. Medical identity.
+4. Medical information.
 Stolen medical records can be used for health insurance and medical coverage fraud.
 As a result of a massive cyber attack in Singapore, criminals stole the personal data of 1.5 million patients, including names, NRIC numbers, addresses, gender, race, date of birth, and medical history.

 5. Tax identity.
 Once criminals get hold of people’s tax information, they can use it to file false tax returns or refunds.
 Two Florida men used personally identifiable information to file fraudulent tax returns using their tax preparation services firm.